 Our mission at GSA is to educate about, advocate for, and demonstrate responsible aquaculture practices.
 We hope to inspire and empower the world to eat responsibly farmed seafood – and seafood as a whole.
 With that as our mission, many facets of what we do aligns with Goal 14.

-GSA’s sister organization, Best Seafood Practices (formerly Global Seafood Assurances), was created to provide high quality, end to end, fully traceable assurance for seafood.
-BSP supports the sustainable development of global production while also protecting people and planet – all of which is at the heart of Goal 14.
+GSA’s Best Seafood Practices (BSP) was created to provide high quality, end to end, fully traceable assurance for seafood.
+BSP supports the responsible development of global production while also protecting people and planet – all of which is at the heart of Goal 14.

 Finally, a lot of the targets for Goal 14 involve environmental impacts – pollution, ocean acidification, unsustainable practices, etc. The environmental responsibility standard under the Best Aquaculture Practices certification program audits aquaculture facilities’ effluent and other environmental impacts to ensure that the farm is not harming its surroundings.